Copyright 2006-2012 Julie Shepherd Knapp. All rights reserved.

 before purchasing an entire full curriculum (they are the most expensive option).

-you wish you had a whole year's worth of daily assignments all planned out for
+had a whole year's worth of daily assignments all planned out for you?

 If so, take a look at these approaches: